mythril-forge/homebrew-spells/spells/level-1/jump.md

 ---

 ## Description
 You touch a creature.
 The creature's jump distance is tripled until the spell ends.
+Also, each foot you clear with a jump now costs only six inches of movement.

+## At Higher Levels
+When you cast this spell using a spell slot of 2nd level or higher, the jump distance multiplier is incremented by one for each slot level.

 ---

-**Classes:** druid, ranger, sorcerer, wizard, artificer, artificer (revisited)
+**Classes:** druid, ranger, sorcerer, warlock, wizard, artificer, artificer (revisited)

 **Subclasses:** seeker (ua) warlock, lolth (twitter) warlock